 Some services are funded by grants following applications we submit.
-We currently receive grant income from Sport England, Wiltshire and Swindon Sport and Morrisons for our Fitness & Friendship Clubs which has enabled us to train volunteer club leaders for each club as well as open an additional three clubs and the Morris Beneficient Fund which has enabled us to help address loneliness and isolation throughout Wiltshire.
-Grants from Eon, Warm and Well and Age UK have enabled our Information & Advice service to maximise income for older people and support them through life changing experiences.
+We currently receive some grant income from Wiltshire and Swindon Sport for our Fitness & Friendship Clubs which has enabled us to recruit, train and supervise volunteer club leaders for each club as well as open an additional three clubs.
+Grants from Eon and Age UK national for Later Life Goals and Building Resilience projects have enabled our Information & Advice and Wellbeing services to maximise income for older people and support them through life changing experiences.
+Funding from the Armed Forces Covenant Fund enabled AUKW to support vulnerable veterans through the pandemic period and funding from Openwork helped AUKW to support older Swindon residents through this period too.